The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Two Formulations of One-Way Pushdown Automata

 To describe the behaviors of a stack, we follow \cite{Yam16} for the basic terminology.
 A \emph{stack content} means a series $z=z_mz_{m-1}\cdots z_1z_0$ of stack symbols in $\Gamma$, which are stored inside the stack sequentially from the topmost symbol $z_m$ of the stack to the lowest symbol $z_0$ ($=Z_0$).
-Since the bottom marker $Z_0$ is not popped, we often say that the stack is \emph{empty} if there is no symbol in the stack except for $Z_0$.
+Since the bottom marker $Z_0$ cannot be popped, we say that the stack is \emph{empty} if there is no symbol in the stack except for $Z_0$.